 Coffee, tea, soda, energy drinks, and chocolate are all commonly consumed foods and beverages that contain caffeine – a compound best known for its brain-stimulating abilities.

 However, there is much more to caffeine than simply providing a morning energy boost.
 A number of studies have suggested that regular coffee intake may increase longevity.
-One study published in 2015, for example, found that coffee drinkers who consumed one to five cups per day had a lower risk of all-cause mortality than people who did not.
+One study published in 2015, for example, found that coffee drinkers who consumed one to five cups per day had a

 Now, Furman and colleagues say that they may have pinpointed one way by which caffeine consumption increases lifespan, and it may be down to its anti-inflammatory properties.